zechau/demos/README.md

 # demos
+##using_rem
-- using_rem is a demo for layout base on rem
+a demo for layout base on rem
+##WeatherCarer
-- WeatherCarer is a app created by react native
+a app created by react native